ml4ai/delphi/docs/grfn_spec.md

 ### Identifier specification

-Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration, and `<identifier_string>`s are then used to denote uses of the identifier elsewhere in the GrFN spec.
+Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration, and `<identifier_string>`s are then used to denote uses of the identifier elsewhere in the GrFN spec (e.g., in variable and function specs).
 An identifier will be declared in the GrFN spec JSON by the following attribute-value list:

     <identifier_spec>[attrval] ::=
         "base_name" : <lang_string>